 B. When your condition starts to worsen more with increased inflammation and scalp pain.

-The doctors evaluate the root causes while examining if you are experiencing any other condition such as scalp psoriasis and devise a treatment plan accordingly.
+The doctors evaluate the root causes while examining if you are experiencing any other condition such as scalp psoriasis, seborrheic dermatitis, or eczema, and devise a treatment plan accordingly.

 Ensure to consult your doctor or Ayurvedic practitioner before implementing any of the treatments mentioned in this article to deal with scalp buildup.

 Along with good hair hygiene, maintaining a proper hair care regime with suitable products can help you prevent scalp buildup effectively.
 The right formulation and use of Ayurvedic herbs based on your hair type and condition not only make your scalp free from buildups, but also keep your elevated doshas in a balanced state.
 This is something you can achieve through Vedix, where we customize Ayurvedic hair care solutions solely for your hair needs.Know Your Dosha Now